 I enjoy working on a scale which can hold its own in a large space.
 The size of these paintings has been likened to a door, rather than a window—creating fluid structures that you can visually step into and experience in a more physical manner.

 Thanks for stopping by!
 Have a look around.
-I'd love to hear what your favorite piece is on this site.
+I'd love to know what your favorite piece is on this site.